 Sister's Bone Marrow Gives Life to Boy with Aplastic Anemia

 Max Meyer makes a point to count each day.
 Every mark on the calendar is another day since he received bone marrow from his little sister, Ellee, during a transplant at Cincinnati Children's.
 Max, who was diagnosed with aplastic anemia, needed his sister's bone marrow because his own did not produce sufficient new cells to replenish blood cells.
-But Max is back on his grade school basketball team, healthy as ever.
+But Max is now a healthy teen, playing golf & basketball on his high school team.
 In this "Tell Me a Story," he talks with his mom, Kristi, about being a survivor.